 Would Tom Brady have played 18 seasons in the NFL if he had been a defensive tackle?
 Would Leonardo DiCaprio have won the Oscar if he had been in the Avengers sequel instead of The Revenant?
 I think we can safely say that neither of them could or would have.

 To get excellent results, it’s important to get the right person for the job with the right experience.
 To do that, you need to understand the difference between the different roles in IT such as programmer vs developer.
 This knowledge is essential to effectively understand a candidate’s CV and hire the right person to fill the position.
-Looking more closely at a programmer vs developer, they do some of the same things.
+Looking more closely at a software developer vs programmer, they do some of the same things.
 That said, they still fill distinct roles.
 Each of these roles requires their own unique skills.
 In other words, you don’t want to hire a programmer to do a developer’s job.

 What does a computer programmer do?